 Jayne F. Knott, Ph.D. and Andrew M. Knott work individually or in partnership with colleagues and other small businesses to service the needs of our clients in a professional and timely manner.

 Dr. Knott is currently a research associate at the University of Massachusetts - Boston, School for the Environment researching the effects of climate change on groundwater systems in the greater Boston area with implications for drinking water supplies, natural resources, and coastal infrastructure.
-She is also working with a team of academics, community planners, state agencies, and municipalities on a groundwater model to assess the impacts of sea-level-rise-induced groundwater rise and saltwater intrusion on drinking water supplies, and groundwater contamination from on-site septic systems in a coastal community in New Hampshire.
+She is also working with a team of academics, community planners, and state and municipal decision makers on a groundwater model to assess the impacts of sea-level-rise-induced groundwater rise and saltwater intrusion on drinking water supplies and contamination from on-site septic systems in a Durham in New Hampshire.
 She collaborates with researchers from the Northeast Region in the Infrastructure and Climate Network (ICNet) and globally with ICNet Global.

-Her volunteer work, including working on the 4th National Climate Assessment, serving as a subject matter expert with the Resilient Dialogues Project, serving as part of the New Hampshire Coastal Adaptation Workgroup (NH CAW) and the Climate Crisis Coalition in Gloucester, Massachusetts, demonstrates her commitment to helping communities and businesses achieve success in a changing climate.
+She volunteered her services as the Northeast Chapter review editor of the 4th National Climate Assessment and was a subject matter expert with the Resilient Dialogues Project.
+She is currently involved with New Hampshire's Coastal Adaptation Work Group (NH CAW), the Climate Crisis Coalition in Gloucester, Massachusetts, and the American Society of Adaptation Professionals demonstrating her commitment to communities and businesses in achieving success with a changing climate.

 JAYNE'S OTHER EXPERIENCE